|

 For those who understand Reformation Theology, that is the teaching

-should note that these men (called Judaizers by Paul) were not sent out by
+should note that these men were not sent out by "our authority".

 The significance of this is that the whole church is involved in

-As in Acts 6 when the church members chose 7 administrators, the
+As in Acts 6 when the church members chose seven administrators,

-letter acknowledges the fact that these men “troubled the minds” of
+letter acknowledges the fact that these men troubled the minds of the

-because of the trouble these Judaizers caused “we all”, that is the
+So, because of the trouble these men caused "we all",

-Barnabas is mentioned first here, most likely because they were more
+Note that Barnabas is mentioned first here, most likely because

 letter also acknowledges the fact the both Paul and Barnabas “have